-EVERETT WAKOLI: PRESIDENT
+EVERETT WAKOLI, PRESIDENT

-LOISE K NJUGUNA: VICE-PRESIDENT
+LOISE K NJUGUNA, VICE-PRESIDENT

-DR. JOSEPH MULONGO WANYAMA: SECRETARY
+DR. JOSEPH MULONGO WANYAMA, SECRETARY

 Joseph is the secretary of Abeingo Association of Canada.
 Joseph has been a resident of Ontario Canada since 2000.
 Joseph holds a Doctorate in Education Administration (ED.D) from the Department of Theory and Policy studies OISE, University of Toronto, a Master of Theological Studies (MTS) Wycliffe College, University of Toronto, Master of Education Administration (M ED) OISE, University of Toronto and a Bachelor of Education degree from the University of Nairobi (B ED).
-Joseph has demonstrated outstanding leadership right from Kenya where he was a High School teacher and Vice Principal.
+Joseph has demonstrated outstanding leadership starting from Kenya where he was a High School teacher and Vice Principal.
 Joseph has served on various boards as a member and director and was involved with a number of committees in the University of Toronto.
-He was President of Graduate Students Union, University of Toronto, a member of the Hart House Steward Board and Member of the Equity committee of the Faculty of Education at Ontario Institute of Studies in Education (OISE).
-He also served as member of Graduate Education Council of the school of Graduate Studies.
+He was President of the Graduate Students Union, University of Toronto, a member of the Hart House Steward Board and Member of the Equity committee of the Faculty of Education at Ontario Institute of Studies in Education (OISE).
+He also served as member of the Graduate Education Council of the school of Graduate Studies.
 He represented Graduate students at OISE’s Faculty Council.
 He was actively involved in various University of Toronto committees like the Graduate professional Skills Development Committee, E-thesis committee and Career Users Council.

-SHELMITH MITUKO: TREASURER
+SHELMITH MITUKO, TREASURER

 Shelmith Mituko is the current Treasurer of Abeingo Association Canada.
 She holds a Bachelor of Nursing from the University of New Brunswick-Humber College Canada, a BScN, Moi University, Kenya and a Master in Public health degree (MPH), Kenyatta University, Kenya, Infection control practice, Kenya.
-In addition she attained a certificate in Community outreach and intro to healthcare, Sweden.
+In addition, she attained a certificate in Community outreach and intro to healthcare in Sweden.
 Shelmith has been an active member of the community since relocating to Canada in 2012.
 Shelmith has used her experience in healthcare to provide leadership to various Abeingo Association Canada programs including the seniors program where she has facilitated workshops and trainings on living healthy, diabetes programs and nutrition.
 She has assisted in writing grant proposals which have received funding.
 She is committed to community service, working to reduce health inequities as well as advocating for the less fortunate in society.
 Shelmith is goals’ oriented, pays attention to detail, ready to learn and has great interpersonal and computer skills.

-LEONARD WANDILI: ASSISTANT TREASURER
+LEONARD WANDILI, ASSISTANT TREASURER

 Leonard Wandili is the current Assistant treasurer of Abeingo Association of Canada.
 Leonard is an educator who was born in Western Kenya and currently lives in Clarington, Ontario.
 He holds a Bachelor’s degree (Political science and History major) from the University of Toronto, and a Master’s degree in Education (M.ed) from York University, Canada and Diploma from George Brown College (Information Systems).
 He is an experienced Education program Administrator having worked at the Toronto District School Board (TDSB) for over 20 years in Program Administration.
 Leonard has demonstrated his innovative potential by launching several international language courses at TDSB targeting specific community-specific needs in the children of immigrants, including Kiswahili language classes delivered mainly to children of the East African diaspora.